e107inc/vstore/README.md

 * The very latest version of e107 v2.x available on Github.

 ## Contributing
-Pull-requests are very welcome.
+Testing of all (new) features is really appreciated Pull-requests are very welcome.
 Please note that localization (language files/LANS) should occur only after the plugin is fully functional and tested.